-GREEK 331W (IT; 4th Sem Req) Myth and Cult in the Ancient East Mediterranean: Readings in Ancient Greek (1)
+GREEK 331W Myth and Cult in the Ancient East Mediterranean: Readings in Ancient Greek (1)

 Delves into the Near Eastern background of ancient Greek myth and cult, looking at parallels among deities, myths, and cult performances; also how, when, and why shared cultural features moved across linguistic and geographic barriers in the Late Bronze and Early Iron Ages.
 Works with both oral-derived written texts and material culture, including iconography, pottery, and architectural remains, reading them in conjunction to achieve a holistic understanding of how texts and artifacts created or were embedded in performance contexts and spaces where ritual and cult were enacted.
-Covers the Near Eastern background of specific Greek gods and heroes: goddess of sexuality, stormgod, sun deities, sea deities, "young man" deities, healing deities, agricultural deities, mountain deities, underworld deities, disappearing or dying deities, Achilles, Hector, Heracles; cosmogonies;

-Chaoskampf and snake-slaying myths; ancestor veneration and its connection to epic and hero worship; curses and black magic; invocations; purification rituals; prayers and other performances in temple and sanctuary settings; festivals and processions; animal sacrifice; ritual drama; "sacred marriage" and other gendered and sexual metaphors for the relations between humans and the divine; genealogies; legitimization of kingship; wisdom literature.
+Covers the Near Eastern background of specific Greek gods and heroes: goddess of sexuality, storm-god, sun deities, sea deities, "young man" deities, healing deities, agricultural deities, mountain deities, underworld deities, disappearing or dying deities, Achilles, Hector, Heracles; cosmogonies; Chaoskampf and snake-slaying myths; ancestor veneration and its connection to epic and hero worship; curses and black magic; invocations; purification rituals; prayers and other performances in temple and sanctuary settings; festivals and processions; animal sacrifice; ritual drama; "sacred marriage" and other gendered and sexual metaphors for the relations between humans and the divine; genealogies; legitimization of kingship; wisdom literature.
 Taught concurrently with CLAS 231W, with one extra hour of translation of a Homeric text.

-- General Education Requirement Fulfillment: Writing-centered; Interpreting Text; Fourth Semester Language Requirement - Prerequisite: No seniors; completion of GREEK 232 or consent of instructor - Offering: Alternate years - Instructor: Bachvarova
+• General Education Requirement Fulfillment: Writing-centered; Arts & Humanities

+• Prerequisite: No seniors; completion of GREEK 232

+Offering: Alternate yearsInstructor: Bachvarova

-GREEK 350W (TH; 4th Sem Req) Greeks, Romans and Barbarians: Readings in Greek (1)
+GREEK 350W Greeks, Romans and Barbarians: Readings in Greek (1)